Electron diffraction: Gas electron diffraction

 Gas electron diffraction (GED) can be used to determine the geometry of molecules in gases.
 A gas carrying the molecules is exposed to the electron beam, which is diffracted by the molecules.
-Since the diffracting molecules are randomly oriented, the resulting diffraction pattern consists of broad concentric rings, see Figure 22.
+Since the molecules are randomly oriented, the resulting diffraction pattern consists of broad concentric rings, see Figure 24.
 The diffraction intensity is a sum of several components such as background, atomic intensity or molecular intensity.